AriFordsham/GHCWiki/commentary/packages.md

 <table><tr><th>Cabal</th>
 <td>
-Cabal is a Haskell library, which provides basic datatypes for the package system, and support for building, configuring, and installing packages.
+Cabal is a Haskell library, which provides basic data types for the package system, and support for building, configuring, and installing packages.
 </td></tr></table>